Helmet Laws

 Schedule a free consultation to discuss your motorcycle accident today

 Injuries suffered in motorcycle accidents can devastate people’s lives.
 At the law firm of Silverman, McDonald & Friedman, we fight diligently for the rights of motorcycle riders who have been injured in crashes with passenger or commercial vehicles.
-You may call us at 312.314.5553 or fill out our quick contact form to schedule a free consultation to discuss your case and get sound, legal advice.
+Please call us or fill out our contact form to schedule a free consultation to discuss your case and get sound, legal advice.
 From our offices in Wilmington, Newark, and Seaford we serve clients throughout Delaware.